-- Your Lambda function should have the following policies attached to its IAM execution role:
+Your Lambda function should have the following policies attached to its IAM execution role:

 This script sends an email (or text message, depending on how the SNS topic is configured) with the list of detected idle endpoints.
-You can then sign in to the Amazon SageMaker console and investigate those endpoints, and delete them if you find them to be unused stray endpoints.
+You can then sign in to the SageMaker console and investigate those endpoints, and delete them if you find them to be unused stray endpoints.
 To do so, complete the following steps:

 You can see the list of all endpoints on your account in that Region.

-- Under All metrics, select Invocations
+- Under All metrics, choose Invocations.

 You can see the invocation activities on the endpoint.
 If you notice no invocation event (or activity) for the duration of your interest, it means the endpoint isn’t in use and you can delete it.

 - When you’re confident you want to delete the endpoint, go back to the list of endpoints, select the endpoint you want to delete, and on the Actions menu, choose Delete.

 11. Evaluate endpoint usage patterns and select the appropriate pricing model